qdrant/migration/README.md

 This tool helps to migrate data to Qdrant from other sources.
 It will stream all vectors from a collection in the source Qdrant instance to the target Qdrant instance.

-The target collection can have a different replication or sharding configuration.
+The target collection can have a different replication or sharding configuration, expect the vector size and distance need to be the same.

 Supported sources: